-5.4 Step 4: Target Enclosure Preparation
+5.2 Step 4: Target Enclosure Preparation

-Prior to commencing any bio-decontamination cycle the target enclosure should be optimized in order to maximize the efficacy and achieve a rapid and consistent biodecontamination.
+Prior to commencing any bio-decontamination cycle the target Enclosure should be optimized in order to maximize the efficacy and achieve a rapid and consistent bio-decontamination.
 There are a number of steps to be taken and these are listed and discussed below.

-5.4.1 Cleaning
+5.2.1 Cleaning

-Hydrogen peroxide vapor has limited penetrating power into dirt and other gross contamination and thus prior to commencing the bio-decontamination cycle the target area must be subject to a minimum level of cleaning to ensure that the target area is visibly clean - i.e. free from all gross contamination including dust, dirt, blood, faeces, animal feed.
+Hydrogen peroxide vapor has limited penetrating power into dirt and other gross contamination and thus prior to commencing the bio-decontamination cycle the target Enclosure must be subject to a minimum level of cleaning to ensure that the target Enclosure is visibly clean - i.e. free from all gross contamination including dust, dirt, blood, faeces, animal feed.
 If large levels of dust or dirt are present upon commencing the cycle then viable micro-organisms may well be present below the gross contamination and could possibly survive the bio-decontamination process.

-5.4.2 Absorbent Materials
+5.2.2 Absorbent Materials